AkshayrajsinhChudasama/Library-Management-System-.NET-Framework/LMS/README.md

-# DDNlibrary
+# Library Management System
-**DDN library project that is a university project on library management system using asp.net c# and sql server in visual studio 2019**
+**Library Management project that is a university project on library management system using asp.net c# and sql server in visual studio 2019**

 *WHAT ALL FEATURES ARE INCLUDED IN THIS PROJECT*
 1) 2 Users(Admin,librarian)